Father · Son · Holy Spirit

 He Makes You New

 New birth is the Spirit's work — "no one can enter the kingdom of God unless they are born of water and the Spirit" (John 3:5).
 Regeneration is not self-improvement; it is the creation of a new nature from within.
 You cannot produce this; you can only receive it.
-The Spirit is the agent of the new creation inside the believer before the new creation arrives cosmically.

 John 3:5–8 · Titus 3:5 · 2 Cor 5:17